Apr 27, 2024 | Blog

 So much for the bones but as for the details each commission is individual to the personal preferences of a client.

-If you have any questions, don’t hesitate to contact me via the website or drop me a line to [email protected]
+If you have any questions, don’t hesitate to contact me via the website or drop me an email [email protected].

 With so many choices available selecting the right frame can be a bit of a pain.
 Here are some simple tips and visual references for works on paper.